 The senior day care worker confirmed that the organisation's adult safeguarding practices are directed by the regional Adult Safeguarding Prevention to Protection in Partnership, July 2015 and its associated Operational Procedures, September 2016.
 An Adult Safeguarding Champion (ASC) was identified for the service.
 Discussion with the senior day care worker further confirmed that there was a clear pathway for staff to follow in relation to referring any safeguarding concerns to appropriate professionals.
 Discussion with staff established that they were aware of the roles and responsibilities in relation to reporting adult safeguarding concerns and maintaining safeguarding records.
-The senior day care worker advised that no adult safeguarding referrals were made since the last care inspection.
+The senior day care worker advised that one adult safeguarding referral was made since the last care inspection and review of the allegation confirmed that this concern was managed appropriately.